libgdx/gdx-pay/README.md

 [![Build Status](https://travis-ci.org/libgdx/gdx-pay.svg?branch=master)](https://travis-ci.org/libgdx/gdx-pay)

 This project aims to provide a **cross-platform API for InApp purchasing**.
 The gdx-pay project is a libGDX extension.
 Current release version is 0.10.3.
-Please use at least libGDX v1.9.1 and robovm v1.13.0.
+Please use at least libGDX v1.9.1 and robovm v1.13.0. or libGDX v1.9.5 and multi-os-engine v1.2.0.

 ### Getting Started